stefandevai/stefandevai.github.io/src/posts/2020/amethyst-waters/index.md

 ---
-title: "Lisp hacking on confinement nights: Amethyst Waters"
+title: 'Lisp hacking on confinement nights: Amethyst Waters'
-date: "2020-04-25"
+date: '2020-04-25'
-language: "en"
+language: 'en'
-featuredImage: "./image.png"
+featuredImage: './image.png'
-featuredImageCaption: "Amethyst Waters gameplay."
+featuredImageCaption: 'Amethyst Waters gameplay.'
-tags: ["gamedev", "programming", "lisp"]
+tags: ['gamedev', 'programming', 'lisp']
 ---

-*The user [ergodicbreak](https://ergodicbreak.itch.io/) on itch.io created a post-mortem post about the jam and about his game which inspired me to create this one.
-He mentioned my game as his favorite in the jam and I'm very honored for that! :) Make sure to read [his post](https://ergodicbreak.itch.io/xenoamob/devlog/140174/post-jammin) about the jam.*
+_The user [ergodicbreak](https://ergodicbreak.itch.io/) on itch.io created a post-mortem post about the jam and about his game which inspired me to create this one.
+He mentioned my game as his favorite in the jam and I'm very honored for that! :) Make sure to read [his post](https://ergodicbreak.itch.io/xenoamob/devlog/140174/post-jammin) about the jam._

 Almost one month of confinement due to the COVID-19 had passed when I decided to take part in the [Spring Lisp Game Jam](https://itch.io/jam/spring-lisp-game-jam-2020).
 From April 10th to April 20th I created an entire game and then submitted it to be voted.
 I was happy and surprised to win the first place!
 You can play **Amethyst Waters** in the browser [here](https://stefandevai.itch.io/amethyst-waters), take a look to the code on [GitHub](https://github.com/stefandevai/amethyst-waters), and play the other games in the jam [here](https://itch.io/jam/spring-lisp-game-jam-2020/entries).
 This was the first time I committed to finish a game using a game engine instead of creating one of my own.
 In this post I want to discuss the process of developing Amethyst Waters what went well, and what can be improved for my next game jams.

 ## Plan

-I have a *pretty good* historic on having game ideas with a giant scope and not being able to finish them.
+I have a _pretty good_ historic on having game ideas with a giant scope and not being able to finish them.
 I wasn't concerned about innovative mechanics, my sole objective this time was to be able to finish a game.
 So the following ideas came to my mind:

 - **A shoot 'em up:** it's a genre with somewhat simple mechanics that can easily scale in terms of content; that is, I can implement a basic gun type and then, if I still have time in the end of the jam, add different gun types with various effects.
 - **Ecco Tides of Time:** I love this game so much, and even more its beautiful [soundtrack](https://www.youtube.com/watch?v=32S2oJuANxo).
 Normally I wouldn't like to make a game about killing sea creatures, but as I didn't have a lot of time to think about design solutions for this issue, I decided to create abstract sea creatures that don't really exist.